ccswbs/UoGd7-Training/features/howto-profiles.md

 17. Enter any *tags or keywords* that help categorize and organize your people profiles.
 17. Select `Save` when you are done.

-##Customizing People Profiles Layout
+##Customizing People Profiles Listing Page

 You have the ability to change the size and alignment of the pictures on the people profile listing page, which is visible to site users.
-Follow these steps to customize your layout:
+Follow these steps to customize your listing page:

 1. Navigate to www.uoguelph.ca/sitename/people, or navigate to your people profiles page via your site menu.
 2. Select `Customize this page` at the bottom of the screen.